 Vortioxetine

 Vortioxetine is used to treat depression.
-It works in a similar way to a group of drugs called SSRIs (selective serotonin reuptake inhibitors).
+It works in a similar way to a group of antidepressants called SSRIs (selective serotonin reuptake inhibitors).

 Benefits